QUICK ANSWER

 Problem 1: National question banks with a Florida filter.
 The largest national prep apps have 3,000 to 5,000 questions, but only 50 to 150 target Florida law.
 The rest cover national concepts, other states' regulations, or generic real estate principles that may or may not appear on the Florida exam.
 You end up practicing content that does not help you and skipping the Florida-specific material that makes up nearly half the test.

 Problem 2: Recall-level questions.
 Most practice apps ask you to match definitions.
 "What is a fiduciary duty?"
 "What is the statute of limitations for fraud?"
 Those are recall questions.
 The Florida exam asks application questions: "A licensee operating as a transaction broker learns the seller will accept $20,000 less than the listing price.
 A buyer asks if the seller will negotiate.
 What should the licensee do?"
 That is a scenario requiring you to apply F.S.
 475.278 to a specific situation.
-The first-time pass rate of 52 to 56% exists because students prepare at the recall level and the exam tests at the application level.
+Recent Florida pass-rate data shows why recall-level prep is risky.

 Every question in Pass Florida is written at the application level.
 Every question includes a detailed explanation covering not just why the correct answer is right, but why each wrong answer is wrong.
 You are not memorizing answers.
 You are learning to think through scenarios the way the exam requires.